gitbrent/SpRestLib/README.md

 All major browsers (and Node.js) now fully support ES6 Promises, so keep reading to see them in action.

 ## tl;dr
-Promises can be chained using `then()` or grouped using `Promise.all()` so callbacks and queue management are a thing of the past.
+**Promises can be chained using `then()` or grouped using `Promise.all()` so callbacks and queue management are a thing of the past.**

-## Example: Chaining async SharePoint REST operations is easy with Promises
+## Async Chaining
+* Promises can be chained so they execute in the order shown only after the previous one has completed.

+Example
 ```javascript
 var item = { Name:'Marty McFly', Hire_x0020_Date:new Date() };
 Promise.resolve()